madelinemckune/Rainbow-Dance/Getting-Started-With-Git.md

 Save The Changes:
 ```
-git commit -m "comment" #this saves the changes to the repo and adds a comment
+git commit -m "comment" #this saves the changes to the repo and adds a comment.
 ```